Cranmer's Substack

 Housekeeping

-If you can’t find my articles, check your Promotions tab and spam folder, and for any tech questions, please go to Substack’s support pages.
+If you can’t find my articles, check your Promotions tab and spam folder.
+For any tech questions, please go to Substack’s support pages.

 I am contactable at cranmer@substack.com.